lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 -   **Deliverable 4 - Mandatory AC**: Verification Criteria defined below are met.

 **Verification Criteria (Checks):**
--   Check 1: EIN and IIN databases exist with all specified fields and types.
+-   Check 1: EIN and IIN databases exist in the `Systems` Space with all specified fields and types.
 -   Check 2: Fields `Received At` and `Processed` have correct types and defaults.
 -   Check 3: Enums for `Source` and placeholder `Labels` are correctly set up.